marioizquierdo/enablePlaceholder/README.md

 If you want total control over the placeholder, you can override the browser default behavior:

-    // Use enablePlaceholder for all browsers
+    // Use enablePlaceholder in all browsers
     $.EnablePlaceholder.alsoForModernBrowsers = true;

 This way you can be sure that the placeholder is going to be displayed exactly the same for all browsers, and can be safely styled with the 'placeholder' class.